akilat90/entity-embedding-experiment/README.md

 * using better cross-validation strategies.
 * Using the learned categorical embeddings in a different model.
 * The problem is an imbalnced class problem where the class 0 : class 1 ratio is about 1:3.
 Evaluation metrics other than accuracy (like AUC ROC/PRC, F1 score needs to be considered.
+* Accomodating an unknown category for each column to avoid the embedding matrix look-up errors.

 ### Some interesting related posts: